raspberrypilearning/grow-a-tree/en/step_2.md

 Shrinking Tree sprite by -1 is the player's punishment for moving too much!.

 --- task ---
-+ Test the game for future players by changing Tree sprite's size.
++ Test the game for future players by changing the amount Tree sprite's grows or shrinks.
 ```blocks3
 change size by (1) ::looks
 ```
 ```blocks3
 change size by (-1) ::looks
 ```
-+ Run the program again to check your modifications.
++ Run the program again to check your changes.
 --- /task ---
-Does the game feels more reactive if you increase and/or decrease Tree sprite's size?
+Does the game feels more respinsive when you increase and/or decrease Tree sprite's size?
 These are the kind of things that Games Developers have to consider when designing for user interaction.

 ## Stop Tree sprite from getting too big!
-There's a second condition.
+Now to the second condition.

-if Tree sprite touches the edge of the stage then, say block is actioned with "Try again!"
++ if Tree sprite touches the edge of the stage then, the say block says "Try again!"
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Try again standing on one leg!] for (2) seconds ::looks
 			stop [this script v]
 ```
-Also included in this action is 'stop this script' - this stops Tree sprite from growing so it doesn't get too big for the stage.
+Also included in this action is 'stop this script' - this stops everything including Tree sprite from growing so it doesn't get too big for the stage.

 'stop this script' also stops the forever block.
-It can now relax.
+It can now relax!

 --- task ---
-+ Test the second condition by dragging the second condition away from the main scripts.
++ Test the second condition by dragging it away from the main scripts.
 Below highlights which blocks to drag away.
 Run the program again.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Try again standing on one leg!] for (2) seconds ::looks